PastranaDigital/practing_github/README.md

 I'm not half the woman I used to be

-There's a shadow hanging over me
+There's a plant box hanging over me

 Oh, yesterday I almost died suddenly